 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-Type of Tea: Loose Leaf Green Tea.
+Type of Tea: Green Tea.

-Origin: China (but to Japanese specifications).
+Origin: China (produced to Japanese specifications).

-Tasting Notes: Japanese Cherry Green Tea is a fulfilling beverage from start to finish, offering distinct cherry aromas and flavours coupled with delicate-yet-sweet grassy undertones.
+Tasting Notes: This is a fulfilling beverage from start to finish.
+It offers distinct cherry aromas and flavours coupled with delicate-yet-sweet vegetal undertones.

 Colour in Cup: Green liquor, light in tone.

 The antioxidants in this brew, particularly Epigallocatechin gallate (EGCG), can afford protection against a variety of skin disorders.
 This is according to a report published in the Journal of the American Medical Association of Dermatology in 2000.

 Additionally, its tannins can shrink pores while reducing sebum (natural skin oil) production.
 This is why many health-conscious individuals drink Green Tea for treating acne.